f1redf0x/exvirion-web/content/posts/Bernaysian_Stamps.md

 3. If you don't want to do more than your contract requires, you are handing in a resignation.
 4. Employers should fire employees who don't do more than the contract requires.

-Obviously, this stamp is rewrites the social contract as employers see the situation.
-It seems to say, "I'm the boss, you do what I say even if you never agreed to it.
+Obviously, this stamp rewrites the social contract as employers see the situation.
+It seems to say, "I'm the boss, you do what I say, even if we never talked about some of your responsibilities when you were hired.
 If you don't like it, leave".
 Of course, millenials have a different perspective from contract professionals and employers so they came up with the following:

 ## Act Your Wage:
-After the news started propagating the "quiet quitting" stamp into the cultural zietgeist, millenials on Reddit fired back with, "I'm not quiet quitting, I'm acting my wage"
+After the news started stamping "quiet quitting" onto the cultural zietgeist, millenials on Reddit fired back with, "I'm not quiet quitting, I'm acting my wage"

 1. Your pay is tied to the level of responsibility that you take on.
 2. If you take on more responsibility, you deserve greater pay.